Display Advertisements and Hoardings

 Refusal of Consents Under the Control of Advertisement Regulations 1992

-Where consent is refused by the Council to display an advertisement the applicant may Appeal to the Secretary of State.
-This application must be made in writing within eight weeks of the date of the Decision Notice.
+If we refuse consent for you to display an advertisement, you can Appeal to the Secretary of State.
+This application must be made in writing within 8 weeks of the date of the Decision Notice.
 The Secretary of State will then review the application and may allow or dismiss the appeal.

 Appellants must sent the Secretary of State copies of: